princesaini/LinkedIn-AutoConnect/README.md

 i.
 Open just LinkedIn in Google Chrome.
 (Do not open any other tab).

 ii.
-Search anything you want e.g. "CEO".
+Search anything you want e.g. "HR" and click on people.

 iii.
 Click on LinkedIn AutoConnect extension and click on "Start".
 ![Extension Start](https://ik.imagekit.io/prince123/LinkedInAutoConnect/Screenshot_20230221_113307.png?ik-sdk-version=javascript-1.4.3&updatedAt=1677002617907)